 “Hate to interrupt their evening meal and there’s certainly nothing to worry about.
 We’ll make it into Vegas no problemo.”

-“If you say so,” said Melvin, sounding unconvinced.
+“If you say so,” said Melvin.

 The Arrowhead Trail was an unpaved automobile route that connected Los Angeles with Salt Lake City.
-Every few minutes they would pass by a northbound car, but generally, traffic was light.
+Every few minutes they would pass a northbound car, but generally, traffic was light.
 Numerous jack rabbits and an occasional coyote appeared in the caddy’s high beams as the nocturnal desert mammals sprinted across the road.
 An hour and a half passed as Javernick negotiated numerous curves, staying on the gas.
-Finally, they reached the summit of a low pass adjacent to Sunrise Mountain where they could see the lights of Las Vegas in the near distance, a small town in 1931, home to about 6,000 residents.
+Finally, they reached the summit of a low pass adjacent to Sunrise Mountain.
+They could see the lights of Las Vegas in the near distance, a small town in 1931, home to about 6,000 residents.

 The engine began to sputter as they crested the divide.
 “Sonofabitch, I think we’re out of gas, boys.
 Hold on, because I’ll need to keep my speed up to make it to the filling station at the bottom of the hill.”